Convex-Dev/design/papers/convex-whitepaper.md

 * Peers are only required to actively maintain block data for a limited period of time (e.g. 1 day of storage would be less than 10GB in this case)
 * The Decentralised Data Values support usage where only the **incremental change** (or "Novelty") needs can be detected.
 * The number of outgoing connections for each Peer is **bounded** to a small constant number of Peers that they wish to gossip to (typically around 10, but configurable on a per-peer basis)
+* Beliefs can be selectively **culled** to remove Orderings from Peers that have very low stakes and are irrelevant to consensus.
+This can be performed adaptively to network conditions if required: Peers only need to consider the "long tail" of low staked Peers in rare situations where these are required to hit a consensus threshold or decide a close vote.

 With these techniques, Peers only need to propagate the novelty they receive (in this example around 100k per second, plus some accounting overhead) to a small number of other peers.
 Bandwidth required is therefore on the order of 2-5MB/s (allowing for some overheads and a reasonable number of Peer connections), which is certainly practical for any modern server with a reasonable network connection.